the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 FROM table_name
 ```

-<u>Just like JSON, you can use it anywhere you need a column value.</u>
+<u>Just like JSON, you can use it anywhere a column value is required.</u>

 ***Check the documentation if you need more.*** You can do a lot more, like
 - *updating, adding, removing* a key:value pair.